eoinkelly/notes/guitar/midi/midi.md

     -   A subset of SysEx messages
     -   used for extensions to MIDI not intended to be exclusive to one manufacturer
 -   MIDI implementation chart
-    -   a device typically doesn't respond t all MIDI messages
+    -   a device typically doesn't respond to all MIDI messages
     -   this chart documents what it does respond to
-    -   Q: what are `CC #123` numbers about? a register?
--   CC = Control Change message
--   PC = Program Change message
-    -   legal values: 1-128
-    -   Example usage:
-        -   Change channels on amps and pedals

 ## MIDI in guitar pedals